kleinmann-orm/kleinmann-orm/docs/validators.rst

 Here is the list of built-in validators:

-.. automodule:: tortoise.validators
+.. automodule:: kleinmann.validators
     :members:
     :undoc-members:

 Custom Validator
 ================

-There are two methods to write a custom validator, one you can write a function by passing a given value, another you can inherit `tortoise.validators.Validator` and implement `__call__`.
+There are two methods to write a custom validator, one you can write a function by passing a given value, another you can inherit `kleinmann.validators.Validator` and implement `__call__`.

 Here is a example to write a custom validator to validate the given value is an even number:

 .. code-block:: python3

-    from tortoise.validators import Validator
+    from kleinmann.validators import Validator
-    from tortoise.exceptions import ValidationError
+    from kleinmann.exceptions import ValidationError

     class EvenNumberValidator(Validator):
         """